mbabynames search ✿

 Kaiser Theodore

-Kaiser, meaning "noble and strong", pairs with Theodore, meaning "gift of God".
+Kaiser, meaning "emperor", pairs with Theodore, meaning "gift of God".
 The meanings point in complementary directions.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Kaiser Vincent